GoofyAhhSilly/GoofyAhhSilly/README.md

 <div align="right">
   <h2 style="color: green; font-family: 'Courier New', Courier, monospace;">ᴏᴋ, ᴋᴇᴇᴘ ɪɴ ᴍɪɴᴅ, ᴇᴛᴄ ʟɪsᴛ:</h2>
   <ul>
-    <li>I AM open to making new friends and I am cool with INT, C+H and W2I!
+    <li>I like making new friends and I'm cool with INT, C+H and W2I!
 (Preferably because it helps me track our converstation better.)
-    <li>I like many, many things, but I do not consider myself a part of any fandoms.
-I'm more of a casual, laid-back fan.</li>
+    <li>I like many, many things, but I don't consider myself a part of any fandoms.
+I'm more of a casual laid-back fan.</li>
     <li>I separate the art from the artist when it comes to the problematic majority; And I'm certainly NOT about to start dropping every piece of media every time a creator turns out to be piece of shit for the sake of ''morality'' on the INTERNET.
 There are more important things in life.</li>
   </ul>
 </div>